dampestwriter/Orange-ontime-offline/README.md

 - **Images Licenses**: Attribution-NonCommercial 4.0 International License.

-For any inquiries or assistance, feel free to contact .
+For any inquiries or assistance, feel free to contact me.